acbsp/bonafide.guru/en/contents.rst

 This once again confirms all that was already described above.
 Only by mercy of Radharani person can approach Krishne.
 Radha and Krishna are not different from each other.
-Srila Prabhupada is and embodiment of Srimati Radharani and therefore is not different from Her and thus not different from Krishna.
+Srila Prabhupada is and embodiment of Śrīmatī Radharani and therefore is not different from Her and thus not different from Krishna.
 This kind of incarnations like Srila Prabhupada comes to material world once in *thousand kali-yugas*.

-Since Srila Prabhupada is an embodiment of Srimati Radharani He is even more compassionate and merciful, than Lord Caytanya Himself.
+Since Srila Prabhupada is an embodiment of Śrīmatī Radharani He is even more compassionate and merciful, than Lord Caytanya Himself.
 Without expecting anything back Sri Caytanya Mahaprabhu kindly distributed *Krishna-prema* ― love to God to everyone (in the form of chanting the